ZupIT/beagle-docs/content/en/docs/Tutorials/How to create new actions.md

 }
 ```

-3. Once you made it, state the function `ActionHandler` type with the interface you just created:
+3. Once you made it, state the function `ActionHandler` type with the interface you have just created:

 ```javascript